 1. Getting in is hard, staying in seems even harder

 From the outside, people are leaving or are let go, but it’s impossible to discern between the two.
-There seem to be “sweet spots” for leaving, at certain intervals, like just before 6 months for people that are not into paying too much tax to the same country or, who knows, maybe it’s just a quick divorce type of ending.
+There seem to be “sweet spots” for leaving, at certain intervals, like just before 6 months for people that are not into paying too much tax to some country or, who knows, maybe it’s just a quick divorce.
 Another sweet spot seems to be at roughly 1 year, when the first batch of shares vest and the actual payout may be significant.
-Seeing many people that go beyond their 5th year or so is encouraging, though.
+Seeing many people go beyond their 5th year or so is encouraging, though.

 2. Recruiters tend to avoid you

-Changing my position in Linkedin dropped the visits on my profile by more than 30%, while the messages and the connects dropped from nearly daily to maybe once every few weeks.
+Changing my position in my Linkedin profile got the visits counter to drop by more than 30%, while the inmails and connect requests dropped from nearly daily to maybe once every few weeks.
 Simply put, very few companies can offer compensation deals like the big ones everybody talks about.
 The big companies also have their own recruiting pipelines and do not work with 3rd parties.

 3. The Ulysses syndrome is real

-The path from “wow, I’m so lucky” to “what the beep did I get myself into” is short, really short.
-In the first month or so you might consider writing angry emails to everybody that did not believe in you and/or refused to give you some position you really wanted at some point in your career.
+The path from “wow, I’m so lucky” to “what the *** did I get myself into” is short, really short.
+In the first month (or so) you might consider writing angry emails to everybody that did not believe in you and/or refused to give you some position you really wanted at some point in your career.
 Of course you don’t do that, because you realize that people – starting with you – are in a constant evolution and by definition focused on their needs.
-What others can potentially put on the table sometimes falls behind.
+What others can potentially put on the table it’s not always top priority.

-I’m kidding – you don’t do it because the honeymoon ends faster than you wished and you find yourself in a different country, in some environment governed by different rules, away from familiar places and intimately close to a very demanding workplace.
+I’m kidding – you don’t do it because the honeymoon ends faster than you wished for and you find yourself in a different country, in some environment governed by different rules, away from familiar places and intimately close to a very demanding workplace.
 If the family is with you, the challenge is multiplied, as they may have their own difficulties adjusting to the local life.
-This is actually the one leading cause of people leaving companies in the 1st year, after relocating to a different country or maybe to a different continent.
+This is actually the one leading cause of people leaving companies in the 1st year, after relocating to a different country or maybe even across the ocean.

 4. There is light at the end of the tunnel